ParhamP/Speech-Hacker/README.md

 #### I trained President Obama's speeches and here are some audio samples that I generated.
 Take a listen!
+(I made some of them to be twisted and funny.
+No offense :D)